Orthotics & Prosthetics: Residency

 - Regular monitoring of progress of your residency to insure a comprehensive experience with an end product of a confident and knowledgeable board-eligible clinician.

-- 12 days vacation/sick package, 7 holidays off, health insurance free for resident (group rate for family), NCOPE fee paid by University of Michigan
+- 12 days vacation/sick package, 7 holidays off, health insurance available for resident and family at applicable premium share, NCOPE fee paid by University of Michigan

 - A chance to spend a year in a great town....Ann Arbor.
 See why, click here.